U.S. job growth surges, unemployment rate falls to 3.8 percent

 Average hourly earnings rose eight cents, or 0.3 percent last month after edging up 0.1 percent in April.
 That lifted the annual increase in average hourly earnings to 2.7 percent from 2.6 percent in April.

-The strong employment report added to a string of upbeat economic data, including consumer spending and industrial production, that have suggested economic growth was regaining speed early in the second quarter after slowing at the beginning of the year.
+The strong employment report added to a string of upbeat economic data, including consumer spending, industrial production and construction spending, that have suggested economic growth was regaining speed early in the second quarter after slowing at the beginning of the year.

 The strength comes even as the stimulus from a $1.5 trillion income tax cut package and increased government spending is yet to filter through the economy.
 Renewed fears of a trade war after the Trump administration imposed tariffs on steel and aluminum imports from Canada, Mexico and the European Union, however, cast a dark cloud over the economic outlook.